-Select health sciences courses that utilize webcast lectures require Windows Media Player and Microsoft Silverlight.
+Courses that utilize webcast lectures may require Windows Media Player and Microsoft Silverlight.
 Additionally, Microsoft Office (Word, Excel, PowerPoint) is used by all faculty on campus and is required for select courses/programs.
 Please see your course syllabus for course-specific technology requirements.